balwantraikekutte/DRClassification/README.md

 Diabetic Retinopathy classification using deep neural networks

-This repository contains experiments for various deep learning architectures and their results on the task of classification of kaggle and IDRID DR dataset.
+This repository contains experiments for various deep learning architectures and their results on the task of classification of kaggle and IDRID DR datasets.